-- A37.
-Competence relates to the nature and level of expertise of the management's expert.
-Capability relates the ability of the management's expert to exercise that competence in the circumstances.
-Factors that influence capability may include, for example, geographic location, and the availability of time and resources.
-Objectivity relates to the possible effects that bias, conflict of interest or the influence of others may have on the professional or business judgment of the management's expert.
-The competence, capabilities and objectivity of a management's expert, and any controls within the entity over that expert's work, are important factors in relation to the reliability of any information produced by a management's expert. - A38.
-Information regarding the competence, capabilities and objectivity of a management's expert may come from a variety of sources, such as: - Personal experience with previous work of that expert. - Discussions with that expert. - Discussions with others who are familiar with that expert's work. - Knowledge of that expert's qualifications, membership of a professional body or industry association, license to practice, or other forms of external recognition. - Published papers or books written by that expert. - An auditor's expert, if any, who assists the auditor in obtaining sufficient appropriate audit evidence with respect to information produced by the management's expert. - A39.
-Matters relevant to evaluating the competence, capabilities and objectivity of a management's expert include whether that expert's work is subject to technical performance standards or other professional or industry requirements, for example, ethical standards and other membership requirements of a professional body or industry association, accreditation standards of a licensing body, or requirements imposed by law or regulation. - A40.
+- A49.
+Information regarding the competence, capabilities and objectivity of a management's expert may come from a variety of sources, such as: - Personal experience with previous work of that expert. - Discussions with that expert. - Discussions with others who are familiar with that expert's work. - Knowledge of that expert's qualifications, membership of a professional body or industry association, license to practice, or other forms of external recognition. - Published papers or books written by that expert. - An auditor's expert, if any, who assists the auditor in obtaining sufficient appropriate audit evidence with respect to information produced by the management's expert. - A50.
+Matters relevant to evaluating the competence, capabilities and objectivity of a management's expert include whether that expert's work is subject to technical performance standards or other professional or industry requirements, for example, ethical standards and other membership requirements of a professional body or industry association, accreditation standards of a licensing body, or requirements imposed by law or regulation. - A51.
 Other matters that may be relevant include: - The relevance of the management's expert's competence to the matter for which that expert's work will be used, including any areas of specialty within that expert's field.
-For example, a particular actuary may specialize in property and casualty insurance, but have limited expertise regarding pension calculations. - The management's expert's competence with respect to relevant accounting requirements, for example, knowledge of assumptions and methods, including models where applicable, that are consistent with the applicable financial reporting framework. - Whether unexpected events, changes in conditions, or the audit evidence obtained from the results of audit procedures indicate that it may be necessary to reconsider the initial evaluation of the competence, capabilities and objectivity of the management's expert as the audit progresses. - A41.
+For example, a particular actuary may specialize in property and casualty insurance, but have limited expertise regarding pension calculations. - The management's expert's competence with respect to relevant accounting requirements, for example, knowledge of assumptions and methods, including models where applicable, that are consistent with the applicable financial reporting framework. - Whether unexpected events, changes in conditions, or the audit evidence obtained from the results of audit procedures indicate that it may be necessary to reconsider the initial evaluation of the competence, capabilities and objectivity of the management's expert as the audit progresses. - A52.
 A broad range of circumstances may threaten objectivity, for example, self-interest threats, advocacy threats, familiarity threats, self-review threats and intimidation threats.
-Safeguards may reduce such threats, and may be created either by external structures (for example, the management's expert's profession, legislation or regulation), or by the management's expert's work environment (for example, quality control policies and procedures).
+Safeguards may reduce such threats, and may be created either by external structures (for example, the management's expert's profession, legislation or regulation), or by the management's expert's work environment (for example, quality control policies and procedures). - A53.

-- A42.
 Although safeguards cannot eliminate all threats to a management's expert's objectivity, threats such as intimidation threats may be of less significance to an expert engaged by the entity than to an expert employed by the entity, and the effectiveness of safeguards such as quality control policies and procedures may be greater.
 Because the threat to objectivity created by being an employee of the entity will always be present, an expert employed by the entity cannot ordinarily be regarded as being more likely to be objective than other employees of the entity.

-- A43.
+- A54.
 When evaluating the objectivity of an expert engaged by the entity, it may be relevant to discuss with management and that expert any interests and relationships that may create threats to the expert's objectivity, and any applicable safeguards, including any professional requirements that apply to the expert; and to evaluate whether the safeguards are adequate.
 Interests and relationships creating threats may include:

 - Financial interests.

 - Business and personal relationships.

 - Provision of other services.